evanx/rquery/README.md

 ##### Browser access via Telegram.org

-Alternatively, we can authorise via Telegram, via a provided token which should be sent to `@redishub_bot` e.g. via https://telegram.me/redishub_bot.
+Alternatively, we can authorise via Telegram, via a provided token which should be sent to `@WebServaBot` e.g. via https://telegram.me/WebServaBot.

 TODO